European Union Research (NYU Law Library)

 LAWTEL Main Menu EU & Legal Journals Index

 Legal database with fast, easy, intuitive access to the law.
 Offers a unique range of information from case law to legislation.
 The Library does not subscribe to it.

 A database of national laws with search results directly from national databases.
-It also offers the description of databases contents and search options for each country (search fields and different types of national law), as well as a multilingual dictionary (EUROVOC) - to help the research in foreign languages.
+It also offers descriptions of database contents and search options for each country (search fields and different types of national law), as well as a multilingual dictionary (EUROVOC) – to help the research in foreign languages.